vzakharov/finn/guides/mission_improbable/03_behavior.md

 ## Kiss Up, Lay Low, Stay Alive

 Surviving war when you won’t shoot back isn’t just about your job – it’s about *how you exist* in the unit.
-You need to become a social Houdini: **escape notice, except when being liked helps you.** The mantra [“blend in, don’t volunteer for anything, keep your mouth shut”](https://taskandpurpose.com/culture/best-advice-veterans-military/) is classic military wisdom for a reason.
+You need to become a social Houdini: escape notice, except when being liked helps you.
+The mantra [“blend in, don’t volunteer for anything, keep your mouth shut”](https://taskandpurpose.com/culture/best-advice-veterans-military/) is classic military wisdom for a reason.

-> **“Become a social Houdini: escape notice, except when being liked helps you.”**
+> **“Blend in, don’t volunteer for anything, keep your mouth shut.”**

 As a pacifist in uniform, this is doubly important.
 You’re already an odd duck (even if you keep it secret).
 Your goal is to avoid two fates: being singled out (for dangerous tasks or as a scapegoat) and being put in positions of authority where you’d have to compromise your morals.
 So you practice the fine art of *inconspicuous excellence*.